mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``storeFailuresAsEntity``: if specified, the runner MUST capture failures arising during sub-operation execution and append a document with failure information to the array stored in the specified entity.

-If not specified, the runner MUST treat failures as errors, and either handle them following the logic described in ``storeErrorsAsEntity`` or cause them to terminate execution, if ``storeErrorsAsEntity`` is not specified.
+  If this option is specified, the test runner MUST check the existence and the type of the entity with the specified name before executing the loop.
+  If the entity does not exist, the test runner MUST create it with the type of BSON array.
+If the entity exists and is of type BSON array, the test runner MUST do nothing.
+If the entity exists and is of a different type, the test runner MUST raise an error.

+  If this option is specified and ``storeErrorsAsEntity`` is not, errors MUST also be captured and appended to the array.

   Documents appended to the array MUST contain the following fields: